-In recent decades, the numbers of women participating in recreational exercise and elite athletic training and competition have increased dramatically (Greydanus & Patel, 2002); (Goodman & Warren, 2005); (Javed et al., 2013); (Costello et al., 2014).
+In recent decades, the numbers of women participating in recreational exercise and elite athletic training and competition have increased dramatically (Greydanus & Patel, 2002; Goodman & Warren, 2005); (Javed et al., 2013); Costello et al., 2014).
 Despite the decreasing gap between men and women in sport and exercise participation, women continue to be highly under-represented in sport and exercise research (Costello et al., 2014); (Bruinvels et al, 2016); (Sheel, 2016).
 It is unlikely that such research can be transferred directly to women when referring to the anatomical, physiological, and endocrine differences between women and men.
 Arguably one of the most important factors when conducting research with female athletes is the potential influence that the menstrual cycle (MC) may have on athletic performance (Julian et al., 2021).
 The MC is an important biological rhythm, whereby large cyclic fluctuations in endogenous sex hormones, such as estrogen and progesterone that create significantly different transient hormonal profiles, which are used to differentiate between MC phases (De Jonge, 2003; Mihm et al., 2011).
 Other than reproductive function, these hormones influence many other physiological systems, and their action during exercise may have implications for exercise performance, including cardiovascular, respiratory, metabolic, and neuromuscular parameters (Oosthuyse & Bosch, 2010; Davis & Hackney, 2017; Chrousos et al., 1998).
-When estrogen rises during the late follicular (LF) and ovulatory phases (OVP) and remains elevated in the mid-luteal phase (MLP), it is plausible that this influences muscular performance (Baltgalvis et al., 2010; Lowe et al., 2010).
+When estrogen rises during the late follicular phase (LFP) and the ovulatory phase (OVP) and remains elevated in the mid-luteal phase (MLP), it is plausible that this influences muscular performance (Baltgalvis et al., 2010; Lowe et al., 2010).
 Progesterone, on the other hand, has anti-estrogenic effects (Oosthuyse & Bosch, 2010).
-Therefore, the MC can theoretically affect sporting performance in different ways and should be in consideration for optimizing training and performance as well and maintaining the general health and well-being of female athletes.
+Therefore, the MC can theoretically affect sporting performance in different ways and should be in consideration for optimizing training and performance as well as and maintaining the general health and well-being of female athletes.

 The knowledge of the effects of the MC is not fully understood.
 A recently published systematic review with meta-analysis examined the effects of the MC phases on exercise performance in eumenorrheic (non-users of hormonal contraceptives) women (McNulty et al., 2020).
 These data provide information that exercise performance might, on an average level, be reduced by a trivial amount during the early follicular phase (EFP) of the MC, compared with all other MC phases.
 They also identified large between-study variance in the effect of the MC on exercise performance, influenced by a range of methodological factors, small participant numbers (average n = 14), participants characteristics and exercise history.
-Mhenni et al. (2017) investigated sports-specific physical performances in team handball female athletes during one MC in the luteal phase, between day 22-25 (monitored by menstrual calendar, basal body temperature charts and serum progesterone measurements), and examined the two different time-of-day effect (morning: 07:00-0830 am, evening: 0500-0630) had on the performance.
-They concluded that among young female team handball players, handgrip, ball throwing velocity and modified agility T-test performances of the players were better in the evening than the morning (Mhenni et al., 2017).
-Dasa et al. (2021) examined the MC's effect on handgrip strength, 20-m sprint, counter movement jump and leg press in both eumenorrheic and HC-users (n = 29) who were highly trained female team sport-athletes (soccer, handball, and volleyball).
-When comparing the results from tests conducted in the follicular phase and luteal phase (confirmed by serum hormonal levels through venous blood samples, no statistically significant changes were observed).

 Several authors have attempted to investigate the effect of different menstrual phases on physical performance.
-Romero-Moraleda et al. (2019) investigated the fluctuations of muscle performance in the 1RM Smith machine half-squat exercise in resistance trained eumenorrheic women (n=13) during three different phases of the MC (confirmed by logging via calendar app, measurement of tympanic body temperature, body mass changes and urinary luteinizing hormone measurement).
+Romero-Moraleda et al. (2019) investigated the fluctuations of muscle performance in the 1RM Smith machine half-squat exercise in resistance trained eumenorrheic women (n = 13) during three different phases of the MC (confirmed by logging via calendar app, measurement of tympanic body temperature, body mass changes and urinary luteinizing hormone measurement).
 Overall, they found no statistically significant changes in force, velocity, and power output in all MC phases (Romero-Moraleda et al., 2019).
-These findings are in line with other studies that did not find any differences in physical performance in muscle strength and power during the MC (Lebrun et al., 1995; Grü, 1997; Fridén et al., 2003; Montgomery & Schultz, 2010; Ansdell et al., 2019; Romero-Parra et al., 2020).
+These findings are in line with other studies that did not find any differences in physical performance in muscle strength and power during the MC (Lebrun et al., 1995; Gür, 1997); Fridén et al., 2003; Montgomery & Schultz, 2010; Ansdell et al., 2019; Romero-Parra et al., 2020).